 Neutrophils are infection-fighting white blood cells circulating in healthy individuals.
-A minimum neutrophil count, or ANC, of 0.5×10^9 cells per liter is necessary to prevent life-threatening infections.
-In all NiCord clinical trials, neutrophil engraftment is defined as achieving an ANC $\geq 0.5 \times 10^9$ per liter on three consecutive measurements on different days.
+A minimum neutrophil count, or ANC, of $0.5 \times 10^9$ cells per liter is necessary to prevent life-threatening infections.
+In all omidubicel clinical trials, neutrophil engraftment is defined as achieving an ANC > $0.5 \times 10^9$ per liter on three consecutive measurements on different days.
 The day of neutrophil engraftment is designated as the first of the three consecutive measurements and must occur on or before 42 days post-transplant.

 Platelets are required for normal blood clotting.
 Low platelet counts are associated with life-threatening hemorrhage.
-Platelet counts of $>20 \times 109$ per liter are the minimum needed for the prevention of serious bleeding.
-Patients who have platelet counts lower than 20×109 per liter are usually given platelet transfusions in order to maintain their blood clotting function.
-In all NiCord clinical trials, platelet engraftment is defined as achieving a platelet count $>20 \times 109$ per liter on three consecutive measurements on different days, with no platelet transfusions in the preceding seven days.
+Platelet counts of $>20 \times 10^9$ per liter are the minimum needed for the prevention of serious bleeding.
+Patients who have platelet counts lower than $20 \times 10^9$ per liter are usually given platelet transfusions in order to maintain their blood clotting function.
+In all omidubicel clinical trials, platelet engraftment is defined as achieving a platelet count $>20 \times 10^9$ per liter on three consecutive measurements on different days, with no platelet transfusions in the preceding seven days.
 The first day of the three measurements is designated the day of platelet engraftment.

 Additional endpoints included rates of acute GvHD, chronic GvHD, infections, hospitalization and overall survival.
-In the Phase 1/2 trial of NiCord, rates of high grade acute GvHD were 11% in patients treated with NiCord and 27% in the CIBMTR cohort (p=0.05 by Fine-Gray analysis).
-For chronic GVHD, the cumulative incidence of all grades (including mild, moderate, and severe) was 40% for NiCord recipients and 30% for the CIBMTR comparator cohort (p = 0.1 by Fine-Gray analysis).
-Rates of the most clinically serious grades of chronic GVHD, moderate and severe, were 10% in both the NiCord and CIBMTR groups.
-The two-year estimates of disease-free survival, or DFS, were 43% in the NiCord group and 45% in the CIBMTR group, while overall survival rates, or OS, were 48% and 51%, respectively; neither DFS or OS were significantly different between the two groups.
-The age-adjusted cumulative incidence of neutophil engraftment at 42 days following transplantation was 94% for NiCord recipients and 85% for the CIBMTR comparator cohort.
-Other serious adverse events attributed to NiCord hypertension (3%), infusion reaction (3%), thrombocytopenia, or low platelets (3%), and transaminitis, or elevated liver enzymes (3%).
+In the Phase 1/2 trial of omidubicel, rates of high grade acute GvHD were 11% in patients treated with omidubicel and 27% in the CIBMTR cohort (p=0.09 by Fine-Gray analysis).
+For chronic GVHD, the cumulative incidence of all grades (including mild, moderate, and severe) was 40% for omidubicel recipients and 30% for the CIBMTR comparator cohort (p = 0.1 by Fine-Gray analysis).
+Rates of the most clinically serious grades of chronic GVHD, moderate and severe, were 10% in both the omidubicel and CIBMTR groups.
+The two-year estimates of disease-free survival, or DFS, were 43% in the omidubicel group and 45% in the CIBMTR group, while overall survival rates, or OS, were 48% and 51%, respectively; neither DFS or OS were significantly different between the two groups.
+Other serious adverse events attributed to omidubicel were hypertension (3%), infusion reaction (3%), thrombocytopenia, or low platelets (3%), and transaminitis, or elevated liver enzymes (3%).
+Of the 16 patients who died, eight deaths (50%) were attributed to relapsed disease, five (31%) to infection, two (13%) to GvHD, and one (6%) to organ failure.

-The clinical impact associated with rapid engraftment was assessed in 18 patients treated with NiCord at Duke University.
-The patients who received NiCord had a decreased frequency of infections compared to 86 patients who received a standard cord blood transplant at the same institution.
+The clinical impact associated with rapid engraftment was assessed in 18 patients treated with omidubicel at Duke University.
+The patients who received omidubicel had a decreased frequency of infections compared to 86 patients who received a standard cord blood transplant at the same institution.
 In particular, serious, Grade 2 and Grade 3 infections were significantly reduced (p<0.01).

-NiCord treated patients have significantly lower rates of serious infections than standard cord blood controls.
+Omidubicel treated patients have significantly lower rates of serious infections than standard cord blood controls.